-New Delhi, Mar 23, 2012 - (ACN Newswire) - This week's CASBAA India Forum mapped out the direction of the multichannel TV industry across India's market of 120 million cable TV subscribers.
+New Delhi, India, Mar 23, 2012 - (ACN Newswire) - This week's CASBAA India Forum mapped out the direction of the multichannel TV industry across India's market of 120 million cable TV subscribers.
 Almost 200 delegates, speakers and media were on hand to discuss the most important opportunities emerging from the ongoing digital deployments.

 "The Forum 2012 provided the ideal platform to monitor the progress of the impending deadlines and to review the overall health of the multichannel-TV industry in India," said Simon Twiston Davies, CEO, CASBAA.
 "India is at a crossroads and there are real opportunities that will be created once the first stage of the digitisation process is completed in the next 18 months."

 Mr. Uday Kumar Varma, Secretary, Ministry of Information & Broadcasting delivered the opening keynote at the CASBAA Forum.
 As the fragmented cable TV industry "irrevocably" moves towards digitisation, Secretary Varma foresees the long-term benefits as transforming both the quality and quantity of television content and delivery across India.

 However, Ashok Mansukhani, President of national backbone provider's association, the MSO Alliance, said that in order to meet the ambitious government deadlines, the regulatory "rules" and tariff rates must be clearly articulated and enforced by the government to avoid "chaos".
 Certainly, the cable TV sector is committed to the task: "If the government is ready with the answers, the industry is ready to meet the deadlines."